daaquan/gmo-coin-php-sdk/README.md

 # gmo-coin-php-sdk

 Laravel wrapper for the [GMO Coin APIs](https://api.coin.z.com/docs/#outline).
-It supports both the cryptocurrency and FX endpoints.
+It provides a convenient interface for both the cryptocurrency and FX endpoints.

+## Features

+- Facades for Crypto and FX APIs
+- Automatic request signing when credentials are configured
+- Compatible with PHP 8.1+ and Laravel 12

 ## Installation